On the first cohomology of automorphism groups of graph groups: Virtual indicability

-In addition, the subgroup $\Aut^0(A_\Gamma)$ generated by $\Omega^0_l $ has a presentation whose every relator is in $R^0$.
-To see that this is the case, first recall from Proposition 5.4 of \cite{Day} that the subgroup of $\Aut(A_\Gamma)$ generated by $\Omega_l$ admits a presentation in which every relation (also in the list (R1)-(R10) of Theorem \ref{thm-day}) is written in terms of $\Omega_l$.
+In addition, the subgroup $\Aut^1(A_\Gamma)$ generated by $\Omega^1_l $ has a presentation whose every relator is in $R^1$.
+To see that this is indeed the case, first recall from Proposition 5.4 of \cite{Day} that the subgroup of $\Aut(A_\Gamma)$ generated by $\Omega_l$ admits a presentation in which every relation (also in the list (R1)-(R10) of Theorem \ref{thm-day}) is written in terms of $\Omega_l$.
 In order to prove this, Day uses a certain inductive argument called the {\em peak reduction algorithm}.
+But by Remark 3.22 of \cite{Day}, every element of $\Aut^1(A_\Gamma)$ may be peak-reduced using elements of $\Aut^1(A_\Gamma)$ {\em only}.
+Indeed, the only subcase of \cite[Remark 3.22]{Day} which is problematic in this setting is the use of subcase (3c) of \cite[Lemma 1.18]{Day}.
+But the relator used in that subcase is precisely (R5) where the type (1) Whitehead automorphism is $\sigma_{ab}$, which belongs to $\operatorname{Sym}^1(A_\Gamma)$.

-But by Remark 3.22 of \cite{Day}, every element of $\Aut^0(A_\Gamma)$ may be peak-reduced using elements of $\Aut^0(A_\Gamma)$ {\em only}.
-Moreover, the process of peak reduction needs relators in $R^0$ only; this is a consequence of the fact, observed already in Remark 3.22 of \cite{Day}, that type (1) Whitehead automorphisms are only moved around when lowering peaks and if they lie in $\Omega_l^0$ then the needed relator lies in $R^0$ (the only instance in the proof of \cite[Lemma 3.18]{Day} where this happens is case 1).\end{proof}
+Moreover, the process of peak reduction needs relators in $R^1$ only; this is a consequence of the fact, observed already in Remark 3.22 of \cite{Day}, that type (1) Whitehead automorphisms are only moved around when lowering peaks, and if they lie in $\Omega_l^1$ then the needed relator is precisely (R5), where the type (1) Whitehead automorphism is $\sigma_{ab}\in\operatorname{Sym}^1(A_\Gamma)$. \end{proof}

+\begin{remark} Essentially the same proof above can be used to show that the group $\Aut^0(A_\Gamma)$ generated by transvections, partial conjugations and all the inversions admits an analogous finite presentation as the previous one; however, here one needs to include all those graphic automorphisms $\operatorname{Sym}^0(A_\Gamma)$ that preserve the equivalence classes for $\sim$. \end{remark}

 We are now in a position to prove Theorem \ref{thm-indic2}, whose statement we now recall for the reader's convenience: